agile-learning-institute/stage0/developer_edition/docs/usage.md

 ### Core Services
 All of these profiles start the mongo and/or elasticsearch backing services as needed as well as the API and SPA for the service.
-- `mongo` - MongoDB configuration API and SPA
+- `mongo` - MongoDB with configuration API and SPA
-- `search` - Search API and SPA
+- `search` - Elasticsearch, MongoDB, and Search API and SPA
-- `admin` - User and partner management
+- `admin` - MongoDB, User and partner management
-- `apprentice` - Curriculum and encounter management
+- `apprentice` - MongoDB, Curriculum and encounter management
-- `mentor` - Topic, path, and plan management
+- `mentor` - MongoDB, Topic, path, and plan management
-- `identity` - Identity integration services
+- `identity` - MongoDB, Identity integration services

 ### API-Only Profiles
 All of these profiles also start the mongo and/or elasticsearch backing service.